YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

   type ground = ground t
 end;;
 ```
 Again the type `Peano.ground` is defined via an abstract type.
-Now we how the insight of an abstract type helps with
+Next we show how the insight of an abstract type helps with
 relational programming.
 Consider how a logic variable might occur in a list:
 - A list of unknown head is X :: [2;3;4]
 - A list of unknown tail is 1 :: X